spsforks/QB64-Wiki/DEF-SEG-=-0.md

 * **&H440 (1088)**

+## Example(s)
-*Example:* To turn on drive D for n seconds, where n is at MOST 14! :
+ To turn on drive D for n seconds, where n is at MOST 14! :

 ```vb